ratehub/code-style/javascript/rules/base.md

 * [[no-multi-spaces]](https://eslint.org/docs/rules/no-multi-spaces) | ERROR | Multiple spaces when not used as indentation are almost always typos and should be avoided.
 * [[multiline-ternary]](https://eslint.org/docs/latest/rules/multiline-ternary) | ERROR | Ternaries are easier to read when the "?"/":" are on separate lines.
 * [[operator-linebreak]](https://eslint.org/docs/latest/rules/operator-linebreak#before) | WARN | When doing operations across multiple lines, it's important to understand the operator which connects the line with the previous ones.
 When left at the end of the previous line, this is easy to miss and not available at a glance.
+* [[no-unused-vars#ignorerestsiblings]](https://eslint.org/docs/latest/rules/no-unused-vars#ignorerestsiblings): Allows no unused variable lint rule to be ignored when using rest spread (`...foo`).
+This mainly is for cases where we omit some properties from an object when destructuring it.

 ## Rule Notes
 * [[max-len]](https://eslint.org/docs/rules/max-len) | We had this warn on 120, however there are common cases (especially within JSX) where there is significant indenting, leading to the author having to format their code in a hard-to-read manner just to satisfy this rule.
 It was decided that this is best done by governance during code reviews, rather than an automated rule.